zannloo/tp/docs/UserGuide.md

 ### <span style="color: #FF8C00;">Create Group : `mkdir`</span>

-Creates a group that can contain students in the root directory.
+Creates a group in the root directory that can contain students.

 <box type="warning">